Linuxfabrik/lfops/roles/monitoring_plugins/README.rst

 linuxfabrik.lfops.monitoring_plugins
 ====================================

-This role deploys the `Linuxfabik Monitoring Plugins <https://github.com/Linuxfabrik/monitoring-plugins>`_ and the corresponding `Plugin Library <https://github.com/Linuxfabrik/monitoring-plugins>`_ to ``/usr/lib64/nagios/plugins/`` and ``/usr/lib64/nagios/plugins/lib`` respectively, allowing them to be easily executed by a monitoring system.
+This role deploys the `Linuxfabik Monitoring Plugins <https://github.com/Linuxfabrik/monitoring-plugins>`_ to ``/usr/lib64/nagios/plugins/``, allowing them to be easily executed by a monitoring system.

 Tested on